Moeed1mdnzh/UStarV1/README.md

-aimed to provide images that resemble to realistic stars which is an Image-to-Image problem that we try to transform a basic painting to an image of a complex star.We used heavy image processing techniques to create our data using a single grayscale image of a star.Pix2Pix network is considered for training in this paper.We rank the model of each epoch using Mean-Squared-Error and then pick the top-5 best models with the lowest evaluation loss for our final insights
+aimed to provide images that resemble to realistic stars which is an Image-to-Image problem that we try to transform a basic painting to an image of a complex star.We used heavy image processing techniques to create our data using a single grayscale image of a star.Pix2Pix network is considered for training in this repo.We rank the model of each epoch using Mean-Squared-Error and then pick the top-5 best models with the lowest evaluation loss for our final insights
 ## Introduction